bharatltech/mystmd/01-paper.md

 various cases of a function definition into separate equations.
 Lists and other data types may also be used in patterns.

-Pattern matching helps enable theform of the algorithmmatch theform of the data structure.
+Pattern matching helps enable the *form of the algorithm match theform of the data structure.*

 This is considered elegant.
 It is also pragmatic.
 The structure of the data often suggests the algorithm that is needed for a task.